The Successes of the Montpellier PUI

 Founded in 2024 by Clélia Oliva, Terratis produces sterilized mosquitoes to reduce theAedes albopictus population.

-With support from the Initium incubator and the Montpellier University Innovation Hub, the startup will open a pilot biorefinery in 2026 and an industrial facility by 2028 to ramp up production.
+With support from the Initium incubator and the Montpellier University Innovation Hub, the startup will open a pilot biorefinery in 2026 and an industrial facility by 2028 to increase its production.